Shop Local. Shop Small.

 Main Street Shopping

 Hamilton’s historic Main Street is building momentum.
 Eleven new shops opened in 2016 and there is a lot of development planned for 2017.
 The historic business district is home to a wide variety of specialty shops and is a great business district to walk to see what you can find.
 Stores include Killian’s Cupboard, Secretly Shabby, Serendipity, Treasures on Main, The Studio, Pop Revolution, Future Great Comics, Sherry’s Petals, and much more.

-Coming soon to the district includes Unsung Salvage Design Company, which repurposes old items into furniture, art, and a lot of other creative new uses.
-Fleurish Home will be opening their fourth home goods store on Main Street and Pet Wants Hamilton will be offering fresh, high quality pet food.
+Recent and soon-to-open additions to the district include Unsung Salvage Design Company, which repurposes old items into furniture, art, and a lot of other creative new uses; Fleurish Home, which will be opening their fourth home goods store on Main Street, and Pet Wants Hamilton, which offers fresh, high quality pet food.